CLDMV/holdmytask/README.md

 - `timeout` (number) - Timeout in milliseconds
 - `signal` (AbortSignal) - External abort signal
 - `timestamp` (number) - Absolute execution timestamp
+- `start` (number) - Milliseconds from now when the task should be ready to run (convenience for timestamp calculation)
+- `coalescingKey` (string) - Tasks with the same coalescing key can be merged for efficiency
+- `mustRunBy` (number) - Absolute timestamp by which the task must execute (overrides coalescing delays)
 - `metadata` (any) - Custom metadata

 **Returns:** TaskHandle object with: